infrasonar/docs/docs/collectors/probes/appliance/index.md

 ## Starting InfraSonar

-For each InfraSonar appliance, the `TOKEN` must be set in the `/etc/infrasonar/docker-compose.yml` file.
+For each InfraSonar appliance, the `TOKEN` must be set in the `/etc/infrasonar/docker-compose.yml` file for the [Agentcore](../agentcore.md) service and [Docker-agent](../../agents/docker.md)

-See our [token documentation](../../../application/tokens.md) on how to retrieve a token.
+See our [token documentation](../../../application/tokens.md) on how to create tokens.

-When a token set, you can start the appliance using the following `docker compose` command:
+When the tokens are set, you can start the appliance using the following `docker compose` command:

 ```bash
 docker compose -f /etc/infrasonar/docker-compose.yml pull